Okuajub/pcPets/Ukagakas/Updates/CHIPS_Template/readme.txt

 Hi!
 This is the CHIPtest and Sentinel (CHIPS) Kawari Template.
-You'll replace the text here with a description of your Ghost.
-If you'd like to see instructions on how to use this template, please refer to the Template Readme.
+You'll go ahead and replace the text here with a description of your Ghost!